 A Ping scanner simply sends an ICMP request to each sequential IP address on a subnet and waits for a reply.
 If a reply is received, the scanner assumes that there is an active host at this address.
 The scanner will then create a log entry of the systems that respond and possibly attempt to resolve the IP address to a host name.
 A simple batch or script file can be used to create a homespun Ping scanner.
-You can also find a number of graphical utilities such as AG Group's AG NetTools, shown in Figure 16.4.
+You can also find a number of graphical utilities such as WildPackets' (formerly AG Group) iNetTools, shown in Figure 16.4.